 argument is

 used to set the type of features to use for the network.
-Here we use
+We could choose

 degs